The superfluid fountain effect in a Bose-Einstein condensate: Numerical Results

 \subsection{Superfluid and normal component}

 To show that our system was not reaching thermal equilibrium, we had to divide the classical field into a condensate and a thermal component.
 As the condensate component corresponds to the dominant eigenvalue of a coarse-grained one-particle density matrix, the thermal cloud consists of many modes with relatively small occupation numbers.
 This coarse-graining procedure splits the system into many different modes.
 On the other hand the standard two-fluid model of the helium fountain is solely based on the distinction between a superfluid and a normal component.
 For liquid helium, which is a strongly interacting system, there is an essential difference between the condensate and the superfluid component.
-This difference is much less pronounced in the case of weakly-interacting trapped atomic condensates, but is nevertheless noticeable as pointed out in \cite{Zawitkowski} where the macroscopic excitation of a nonzero momentum mode has been studied within the classical fields formalism.
-The authors showed that not only the condensate but also phonon-like excitations do participate in the frictionless flow.
-Both the condensate part and these phonon modes thus contribute to the superfluid.
+This difference is much less pronounced in the case of weakly-interacting trapped atomic condensates, but is nevertheless noticeable as pointed out in \cite{Zawitkowski} where the macroscopic excitation of a nonzero momentum mode has been studied within the classical fields formalism for a homogeneous box-like system.

-As will be shown in this section, this is also the case in the system studied here.
+As will be shown in this section, the situation is somehow similar for the inhomogeneous system studied here: our numerical results show that not only the lowest mode (the condensate part) of the coarse-grained one-body density matrix does contribute to the superfluid flow but also some excited modes.
 A careful reader might have already noticed that in Fig.\ref{denpo} some part of the thermal component oscillates together with the condensate.
 This effect is very small for very narrow channels but is becoming quite pronounced for wider channels.
 Fig.\ref{relocppo3} shows the dynamics of the relative occupation numbers of the condensate and of the thermal components when the channel width is $W_c=4.0 \ell_{{\rm osc}}$ ($16.8\mu$m), the initial condensate fraction in the right vessel being $50$\%.
 It is clearly visible that a certain amount of excited atoms is flowing in phase with the condensate, back and forth from one vessel to the other.

 To explain this behavior, we show in Fig.\ref{norms} the time evolution of the relative occupation numbers of the first seven dominant eigenmodes (in the right well) of the one-particle density matrix, the largest occupation number corresponding to the condensate.